hzi-braunschweig/pia-system/psa.service.questionnaireservice/resources/README.md

 Additionally, there are **two cases where questionnaire instances might have existed, but they do not appear** in the
 export:

-1. The questionnaire was deactivated before the participant answered it
+1. The questionnaire was deactivated by the research team before the participant answered it
 2. The participant revoked its consent to save and process his/her answers fully or partially

-There will be no entry for such cases in the export.
-Please keep that in mind.
+There will be no entry for such cases in the export; even no missing code.

 ## Answers (old format)